NarayanGaryStartupJourney/Reform-Landing-Page/docs/EMAIL_SETUP.md

-# 📧 Email Setup for ProFormance Waitlist
+# 📧 Email Setup for Reform Waitlist

 Your waitlist form is now configured to work with Netlify Forms!
 Here's how to set up email notifications: